nanoframework/Home/README.md

 - [nf-ANT](https://github.com/nanoframework/nf-ANT) - this repo contains an UWP application that connects to a **nanoFramework** target and can provide basic information about it along with some basic management operations.
 The development of this tool has been put on a halt because its features and capabilities are now available in Visual Studio through the Device Manager window.

+- [nf-tools](https://github.com/nanoframework/nf-tools) - this repo contains various tools that are required in **nanoFramework** development, usage or repository management.

+- [nanoframework.github.io](https://github.com/nanoframework/nanoframework.github.io) - this repo contains the sources and configuration files to generate the **nanoFramework** documentation web site.
+Any static content, such as articles, guides, how-to's and such is to be checked-in here.

 - [ChibiOS](https://github.com/nanoframework/ChibiOS) - this repo contains a mirror of the official ChibiOS SVN repository.
 It's used as the default source for building **nanoFramework** images.

-- [nf-tools](https://github.com/nanoframework/nf-tools) - this repo contains various tools that are required in **nanoFramework** development, usage or repository management.

-- [nanoframework.github.io ](https://github.com/nanoframework/nanoframework.github.io) - this repo contains the sources and configuration files to generate the **nanoFramework** documentation web site.
-Any static content, such as articles, guides, how-to's and such is to be checked-in here.
+- [mbedtls](https://github.com/nanoframework/mbedtls) - this repo contains a mirror of the official mbedtls repository.
+It's used as the default source for building **nanoFramework** images implementing TLS for networking.

 ## How to Engage, Contribute and Provide Feedback